knowitsakey/windowoperatingsystemsecurityproject/README.md

 Or it might be served on a web page that implements a smartscreen code signing bypass, a vulnerability which is hopefully fixed for the future: https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-36025

 The key learning points in this project were:
-1. Built an intimate understanding of how malware developers write code.
-Malware development conventions are in juxtaposition to regular software development coding best practices because the intentions behind such conventions is to provide a robust way to bypass antivirus products.
+1. Built an intimate understanding of Windows operating system security.
 2. Understand how to detect and trace malware infections on microsoft windows based on a knowledge of malware coding techniques.

 Under the security model of the microsoft windows operating system, antivirus products can always be bypassed.
 Once an adversary controls a process, there are numerous ways to evade, elevate, and persist.
 A human expert still must always be in the loop in situations involving malware.